-With beautiful national parks, jungles that are home to the elusive Bengal tiger, fantastic beaches and age-old plantations, the land in Bangladesh is almost as diverse and interesting as the people who call it home.
+With beautiful national parks, jungles that are home to the elusive Bengal tiger, fantastic beaches and age-old plantations, Bangladesh is as diverse and interesting as the people who call it home.
 If you use common sense, your travels are likely to be safe and without incident.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.